Question: Since submitting my application, I've added many things to my resume. How can I update my application with this new information?

 Dear Fantasy State College Admissions Committee,

-It’s been nearly two months since I submitted my application, so I am writing this letter to update you on the news in my life since then:
+It's been three months since I submitted my application, so I am writing this letter to update you on the news in my life since then:

 -I auditioned for and received the lead in our school's spring production of Bye Bye Birdie.